OctopusDeploy/People/README.md

 Rate yourself at the **defining characteristics** level so it's not too hard to maintain over time; the examples act as a frame of reference for the rating.

-If you're aiming for a promotion or different role, rate yourself on both your current role and your desired role.
+If you're aiming for a promotion or a different role, rate yourself on both your current role and your desired role.
 Looking at the desired role will provide clarity about gaps you might need to fill or grow into.
 You should discuss your desire before rating with a peer or mentor, so that they can provide feedback on your goals.

 Let's use simple terms for the ratings: